Mahinda Rajapaksa: Early life and education

-Rajapaksa spent his formative years at the family home in Medamulana.
-At the age of six, he was sent to his father's school Richmond College in Galle.
-Initially, he and his elder brother were boarded with a family in Galle, later their mother rented a house in Galle called the 'Singapore House' and moved there to facilitate the education of the growing family.
+Born in 1945, Rajapaksa was the third child and second son of D. A. Rajapaksa and Dandina Samarasinghe Dissanayake.
+Rajapaksa spent his formative years at his family home in Medamulana.
+At the age of six he was sent to his father's school, Richmond College in Galle.
+Initially, he and his elder brother Chamal were boarded with a family in Galle.
+Later, their mother rented a house in Galle called the 'Singapore House' and moved there to facilitate the education of the growing family.
 In the mid-fifties, the Rajapaksa family moved to Colombo and Mahinda Rajapaksa was admitted to Nalanda College, Colombo.
-Later in 1957, he transferred to Thurstan College, where he took part in sports such as cricket, rugger and athletics, taking part in the 400m relay team and becoming the shot put champion.
+Later in 1957, he transferred to Thurstan College, where he took part in sports such as cricket, rugby and athletics, taking part in the 400m relay team and becoming the shot put champion.

-In the mid-sixties, he started work as a library assistant at the Vidyodaya Pirivena and soon became active in leftwing politics.
+In the mid-sixties, he started work as a library assistant at the Vidyodaya Pirivena and soon became active in left-wing politics.
 He became a member of the Ceylon Mercantile Union and was elected its branch secretary in 1967.
-His father who had lost his parliamentary seat in the 1965 general elections, died in November 1967.
-The Sri Lanka Freedom Party (SLFP) party leader Sirima Bandaranaike offered his father's post of SLFP party organiser for the Beliatta electorate to his older brother Chamal.
-Chamal who had joined the Ceylon Police Force as a Sub-inspector, turndown Mrs Bandaranaike's offer in favour of his younger brother and Mahinda Rajapaksa was appointed as SLFP organiser for Beliatta in 1968.
+His father. who had lost his parliamentary seat in the 1965 general elections, died in November 1967.
+Sri Lanka Freedom Party (SLFP) leader Sirimavo Bandaranaike offered his father's post of SLFP party organiser for the Beliatta electorate to Mahinda's older brother Chamal.
+Chamal, who had joined the Ceylon Police Force as a sub-inspector, turned down Bandaranaike's offer in favour of his younger brother, thus Mahinda Rajapaksa was appointed as SLFP organiser for Beliatta in 1968.

 Political career

 House of Representatives

-Rajapaksa contested the 1970 general elections as the SLFP candidate for the Beliatta constituency and was elected to the House of Representatives having gained 23,103 votes against his rival Dr Ranjit Atapattu from the United National Party (UNP) who gained 16,477.
-At the time he was the youngest member of parliament (MP) at the age of twenty-four years and served as a backbencher in the governing party.
+Rajapaksa contested the 1970 general elections as the SLFP candidate for the Beliatta constituency and was elected to the House of Representatives, having gained 23,103 votes against his rival Dr. Ranjit Atapattu from the United National Party (UNP) who gained 16,477.
+At the time, he was the youngest member of parliament (MP) at the age of 24 and served as a backbencher for the governing party.
 Following changes to the admission process to the Sri Lanka Law College, which allowed young MPs to gain admission, he entered Sri Lanka Law College and studied law while serving as an MP.
-In July 1977, Rajapaksa lost his parliamentary seat in SLFP's landslide defeat in the 1977 general elections, to Dr Ranjit Atapattu who had gained 24,289 votes to Rajapaksa's 17,896.
+In July 1977, Rajapaksa lost his parliamentary seat in the SLFP's landslide defeat in the 1977 general elections, to Dr. Ranjit Atapattu who had gained 24,289 votes to Rajapaksa's 17,896.